 Artist Statement

-In our society consumption remains one of the few constants, the addictive epidemic has conditioned us to identify through our possessions.
-This desired ownership has existed from the very beginning of the building of our nation, but has become a convoluted tactic to distract.
+In our society consumption remains one of the few constants, the addiction has conditioned us to identify through our possessions.
+This desired ownership has existed from the very beginnings of colonization and is currently manifest as a convoluted tactic to distract.
 As our commodities accumulate so does the waste we produce and prolonged is the race to evade reflection of self.